rssh/dotty-cps-async/docs/HighOrderFunctions.rst

 Special semantics for substitutions in call chains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Consider chain of calls, which accept async-shifted functions.
+  Consider a chain of calls, which accepts async-shifted functions.
 One example is  'withFilter' from standard collections library.
 Let's look on the next code:

 .. code-block:: scala